 - Basic bookkeeping and record management skills

 - Computer literacy (to manage documents)

 How Much Does A Non-Certified Nursing Assistant Make

 A non-certified nursing assistant makes an average of 32,900 USD in the United States.
 In other words, the hourly wage is set to a minimum of 14 USD, and it increases based on experience and certification.

-According to stats on Salary.com, non-certified nursing assistants are paid based on variables like the number of years in the field, educational background, skills, and certification.
+According to statistics on Salary.com, non-certified nursing assistants are paid based on variables like the number of years in the field, educational background, skills, and certification.